Angular Triplet Loss-based Camera Network for ReID: Related Work

-FaceNet~\cite{schroff2015facenet} proposes the triplet loss for face recognition and clustering, and the results are promising.
-A potential issue with triplet loss is the difficulty on convergence, and lots of new sampling strategies are introduced to solve this problem.
-For example, Song~\etal~\cite{oh2016deep} take all pairwise distances in a batch to take full advantage of a batch.
-Chen~\etal~\cite{chen2017beyond} adopte quadruplet loss with two negative samples for better generalization capability.
-Hermans~\etal~\cite{hermans2017defense} propose TriNet with $PK$-style sampling method and hardest example mining, which proved to have no convergence problem on most ReID datasets.
-TriNet also provides a soft-margin method to pull samples from the same class as close as possible.
-Ristani~\etal~\cite{ristani2018features} claim that most hard example mining methods only consider the hardest triplets or semi-hard triplets, but it can be beneficial to take easy triplets as well.
-They propose adaptive weights triplet loss that provides high and low weights for hard and easy triplets, respectively.
+Triplet loss is introduced in FaceNet~\cite{schroff2015facenet} for face recognition and clustering.
+Compared to softmax loss, who can take into account the global information and update the weights in each batch, so the entire training process is relatively smooth and stable.
+However, for triplet loss, the information involved and updated in each batch is very limited, therefore it's prone to repeated training and is difficult to converge.
+Lots of sampling strategies are introduced to address this problem.
+For example, Song takes all pairwise distances in a batch to take full advantage of a batch~\cite{oh2016deep}, Chen adopts quadruplet loss with two negative samples for better generalization capability~\cite{chen2017beyond}, Hermans proposes TriNet with $PK$-style sampling method and hardest example mining~\cite{hermans2017defense}, and Ristani claims that most hard example mining methods only consider the hardest triplets or semi-hard triplets, but it can be beneficial to easy triplets as well~\cite{ristani2018features}.
+Adaptive weights triplet loss providing high and low weights for hard and easy triplets are proposed as well.